-3.25 Major Dispute or Altercation: The willful act of participating in a disruption involving physical contact, with multiple participants in a major dispute or altercation.
+3.25 Major Dispute or Altercation: The willful act of participating in a disruption involving physical contact with multiple participants which causes disruption of all or significant portion of campus activities or school-sponsored events resulting in a major altercation.
+Disruptive behavior that poses a serious threat to the learning environment health, safety, and welfare of others.
 This may include gang-related activity as defined in Chapter 874, FL Statutes.

-Report to Law Enforcement and TMT
+(Examples included but not limited to- code red, buses delayed more than 20-min, change of school bell schedule, required CCR number) (Hearing Office must be contacted) Report to Law Enforcement and TMT

 - 3.26 Simple Assault Upon School Employee or Agent: Repeated intentional threats by word or acts to do violence to the person of another, coupled with an apparent ability to do so; and after having been disciplined in accordance with 2.18 of the Code for a first violation, doing a second (or repeated) act(s) which create(s) a well-founded fear in such other person that such violence is imminent, when the person committing the offense knows or has reason to know the identity or position or employment of the victim.
-Report to Law Enforcement - 3.27 Bullying/Cyber Bullying: Systematically and chronically, inflicting physical hurt or psychological distress on one or more students or employees, often characterized by an imbalance of power and is unwanted, purposeful and repeated through written, verbal, nonverbal, physical behavior, electronic communication or the use of technology, by a student or adult that is severe or pervasive enough to create an intimidating, hos- tile or offensive environment and substantially interferes with the individual's school performance or participation.
+Report to Law Enforcement and TMT - 3.27 Bullying/Cyber Bullying: Systematically and chronically, inflicting physical hurt or psychological distress on one or more students or employees, often characterized by an imbalance of power and is unwanted, purposeful and repeated through written, verbal, nonverbal, physical behavior, electronic communication or the use of technology, by a student or adult that is severe or pervasive enough to create an intimidating, hostile or offensive environment and substantially interferes with the individual's school performance or participation.
+Bullying may include, but not limited, repetitive instances of teasing, social exclusion, threats, intimidation, stalking, physical violence, theft, harassment, public or private humiliation, or destruction of property.
+If the physical harm or psychological distress is not the result of systematic or chronic behavior, evaluate for Harassment (School must have completed a bullying packet to assign this charge).